Cutty Sark: Name

 The ship was named after Cutty-sark, the nickname of the witch Nannie Dee in Robert Burns's 1791 poem Tam o' Shanter.
 The ship's figurehead, the original of which has been attributed to carver Fredrick Hellyer of Blackwall, is a stark white carving of a bare-breasted Nannie Dee with long black hair holding a grey horse's tail in her hand.
-In the poem she wore a linen sark (Scots: a short chemise or undergarment), that she had been given as a child, which explains why it was cutty, or in other words far too short.
-The erotic sight of her dancing in such a short undergarment caused Tam to cry out "Weel done, Cutty-sark", which subsequently became a well-known catchphrase.
+In the poem she wore a sark (Scots: a chemise or undergarment), made of harn (Scots: coarse linen), that she had been given as a child, which explains why it was cutty, or in other words far too short.
+The erotic sight of her dancing, dressed only in short underwear, caused Tam to cry out "Weel done, Cutty-sark", which subsequently became a well-known catchphrase.
 Originally, carvings by Hellyer of the other scantily clad witches followed behind the figurehead along the bow, but these were removed by Willis in deference to 'good taste'.
 Tam o' Shanter riding Meg was to be seen along the ship's quarter.
 The motto "Where theres a will is a way" was inscribed along the taffrail, with variable spaces enabling also the reading Where there(')s a Willis away.
 The Tweed, which acted as a model for much of the ship which followed her, had a figurehead depicting Tam o' Shanter.